Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Ext JS: The enterprise JavaScript framework

 Grid performance is one of Ext JS’s strongest dimensions.
-The grid component handles very large datasets through native virtualization and horizontal buffering, with only visible cells rendered at any time.
+The grid component handles very large datasets through native virtualisation and horizontal buffering, with only visible cells rendered at any time.
 The lockable grid plugin in the Modern toolkit enables frozen columns for financial dashboards and reporting applications.
 Memory discipline through the framework’s component disposal model keeps applications stable across the long sessions that enterprise users typically run.

 Ext JS 8.0 introduces a responsive Digital Signature Pad for document workflows, a QR Code Reader and Generator for mobile integration, and Font Awesome 7 support across both Classic and Modern toolkits.
 The Modern toolkit provides ARIA accessibility built into components, which supports WCAG 2.2 compliance without per-component accessibility work.
 Strong backward compatibility across major versions protects long-term investments, and the Sencha Upgrade Adviser supports version migration when teams are ready to move forward.
 For React teams that want enterprise components without leaving React, ReExt lets Ext JS components run inside an existing React application.
 Teams can evaluate Ext JS against their own enterprise application requirements.